exponea/exponea-android-sdk/Documentation/setup.md

 ### Data flushing

-For more information on how the SDK uploads data to the Engagement API and how to customize this behavior, see [Data flushing for Android SDK](https://documentation.bloomreach.com/engagement/docs/android-sdk-data-flushing).
+For more information on how the SDK uploads data to the {user.mkg} API and how to customize this behavior, see [Data flushing for Android SDK](https://documentation.bloomreach.com/engagement/docs/android-sdk-data-flushing).

 ### Android Auto Backup and SDK SharedPreferences